 Wouldn’t it be helpful to know what your sales figures will be a year from now?
-Most businesses understand that forecasting sales is invaluable for all kinds of planning—from budgeting, to marketing and expansion, you name it.
+Most businesses understand that forecasting sales is invaluable for all kinds of planning.
+This includes budgeting, marketing, expansion, you name it.

-With a little math and some data to crunch, you can future-project sales figures to forecast the probable outcomes.
+With a little math and some data crunching, you can project sales figures to forecast the probable outcomes.
 The best part is, you don’t need any sophisticated programs or special knowledge.
 Microsoft Excel has you covered with its basic built-in features.

-If you have two sets of related data, like total sales by year, there’s an easy Excel function for extrapolating a trend to forecast future totals.
+First, you likely have two sets of related data, such as total sales by year.
+There’s an easy Excel function for extrapolating a trend to forecast future totals.

 The function looks like this: